ToddyTheNoobDud/websocket/README.md

 # What is this fork?

-- Compatible with aqualink (require)
+- Compatible with aqualink (require) + Own performance improvements

 # PWSL-mini